Best Colleges for Homeschoolers in the US

 Stanford

-Stanford welcomes homeschoolers and provides them with the opportunity to enroll in an online high school program designed for students in grades 7-10.
-This program allows homeschoolers to take courses that can showcase their academic abilities and enhance their college applications.
+Stanford welcomes homeschoolers and allows them to enroll in an online high school program designed for students in grades 7-10.
+This program allows homeschoolers to take courses that showcase their academic abilities and enhance their college applications.

 Stanford also provides clear guidelines to homeschoolers on what they need to do to increase their chances of being considered a strong candidate for admission.
 They recommend students submit a detailed description of their curriculum to answer the following questions: